An energy audit is performed using a calculator and computer

 Risk of Inaccurate Result

-The results, readings, or suggested improvements of energy audits aren’t foolproof.
+The results, readings, or suggested energy efficiency improvements of energy audits aren’t foolproof.
 Any time somebody tries to interpret data, there’s room for error.
-While a minuscule risk, there’s still the possibility of inaccurate results, leading to measures that do not make much of a difference.

-Limited Useful Life
+Limited Service Life

 Energy audits have a limited useful life or “use-by date.”
-As technologies evolve, the use of facility changes, energy tariffs change, and eventually, the recommendations in energy audits will turn outdated.
-For this reason, energy audits should be done every three years.
+As technologies evolve, the use of facilities also changes, and energy tariffs may even increase.
+Eventually, the recommendations in energy audits will turn outdated.

 Signs You Should Get An Energy Audit